 Where to stay in New Haven: The Study at Yale, The Blake Hotel, Graduate New Haven

-On day 2 of your New Engalnd road trip, take a day trip to Mystic Connecticut.
+On day 2 of your New England itinerary, take a day trip to Mystic Connecticut.
 Mystic is calm and just exquisite, a charming waterfront town set on the shores of the Mystic River.

 It’s a quaint downtown is filled with boutiques, galleries, and eateries.
 Mystic has incredible 19th century architecture to admire, with 60 historic preserved buildings.